kokkos/kokkos.github.io/content/community/team.md

 tags: ["Team", "Sandia"]
 ---

-The Kokkos Team is a multi-institutional group of HPC, C++ and Linear Algebra experts dedicated to making life easier for computation scientists and engineers.
+The Kokkos Team is dedicated to empowering computational scientists and engineers through the development of Kokkos, a performance portability framework for high-performance computing.
+Our multi-institutional team brings together expertise in HPC, C++, and linear algebra.
+Meet the core developers currently contributing to Kokkos Core and Kokkos Kernels below.

+&nbsp;

 <span class="botline">
 {{< image src="img/CEA-logo-480x480.png"           class="community-team-image-xsmall">}}